 Some blurry vision is common after LASIK, but this should diminish fairly quickly.
 You may also experience some temporary sensitivity to light and excessive eye watering.
 Most patients who have LASIK are able to resume normal daily activities the day after treatment.
 Your surgeon will be able to give you more detailed information on the procedure and recovery once he has evaluated your needs at your initial consultation.

-The results of LASIK vary with each patient; however, most individuals who have LASIK experience marked visual improvement after one day, with continued improvement in the ensuing weeks.
+The results of LASIK vary with each patient.
+However, most individuals who have LASIK experience marked visual improvement after one day, with continued improvement in the ensuing weeks.
 After LASIK, you should see much more clearly without the aid of eyeglasses or contact lenses.
+Note that natural changes of the cornea or lens may affect the quality of vision.

 LASIK Surgery Video